Fuinn/mos-examples/README.md

 The ``*test.*`` files provide examples of how to access, adjust, and solve models via API and the MOS Interface packages.

-Feel free to contact us if any queries.
+Feel free to contact us with any queries.

 ## Application areas